 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.76% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Brier is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Brier’s overall crime rate is lower than average for the country.

-The citizens of Brier are very well educated compared to the average community in the nation: 36.88% of adults in Brier have a bachelor's degree or even advanced degree.
+The population of Brier is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.88% of adults in Brier have a bachelor's degree or even advanced degree.

 The per capita income in Brier in 2010 was $41,275, which is wealthy relative to Washington and the nation.
 This equates to an annual income of $165,100 for a family of four.

 Brier is a somewhat ethnically-diverse city.
 The people who call Brier home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brier residents report their race to be White, followed by Asian.
 Important ancestries of people in Brier include English, Norwegian, Irish, and Italian.